 The first two years of the program are extremely time consuming, but our students make time for hobbies and interests from day one to keep balanced.
 A couple of students are regulars at yoga, one is an avid tennis player, another is a swimmer, and one enjoys basketball.
 Additionally, students participate in various musical activities, knitting, and hiking.
-There is a PhD Student government in Michigan Ross (The PhD Forum) which puts on various social activities for students throughout the year.
-These activities include kayaking, bowling, karaoke and happy hours.
+Our PhD Student government at Michigan Ross (The PhD Forum) hosts activities like community service, sporting events, karaoke and happy hours.
 The Ann Arbor community has all sorts of cultural events and eateries as well.
-Some of our students are also regular attendees at UM football games.
+Some of our students are regular attendees at UM football games.
 Go Blue!

 Where do MO PhD students live in Ann Arbor?

 Our students live all over Ann Arbor.
 Some opt for off-campus housing downtown or on the outskirts of Ann Arbor, while others choose on-campus housing.
 When it comes to housing in Ann Arbor, you can find anything you would like.
 Some students joke that in the first two years they live in Ross, but we encourage all students to spend some time away from the school.